kwhitley/kwhitley/README.md

 [![LinkedIn](https://img.shields.io/badge/linkedin-%23EEE.svg?style=for-the-badge&logo=linkedin&logoColor=0077B5)](https://www.linkedin.com/in/kevinrwhitley/)
 [![Portfolio](https://img.shields.io/badge/kevinrwhitley.com-%23EEE.svg?style=for-the-badge&logo=kirby&logoColor=f0c)](https://kevinrwhitley.com)

 ## Prototyping/Building
 I design and build products from end-to-end, with a focus on global-availability, automatic scaling (within reason), and simplicity of design.
 I execute ideas from start to finish - data design, cloud architecture, simple interface, front-end code, styling, you name it - then I launch it or hand it off to long-term support teams.

-## Open Source Lessons Learned
-Along my journey to deliver exciting prototypes and products, I've occassionally needed to create tooling that didn't quite exist for the given space yet.
-Early in my career, one of my mentors encouraged me to polish [one such tool](https://npmjs.com/package/apicache) up and share it with the world.
-This experience paved the way, and today, I routinely share my more [generically-useful libraries](https://itty.dev).

-Along the way, I've learned a few things, such as:

-- **Work backwards.**  Start with how you want your code/product to look/work in the most ideal world, as if it was already written.
-Iterate here first, THEN make it actually work.
-- **Everyone is lazy.** We all want to accomplish more with less effort.
-Whether developing code for developers (DX) or users (UX), keep this in mind.
-Do you enable them to achieve more, while doing less... or thinking less?
-If so, you're probably on the right track!
-- **You can't please everyone.** If you attempt to do so, you'll end up pleasing no one.
-Instead of making a generic tool that does a lot of things OK, consider making a great one that does a one or two things exceptionally.
-This will help in the next point...
-- **The most maintainable library/code is the *simplest* library/code.**  K.I.S.S.
-- **Don't obsess with developer minigames.** These include all the things we insist we need to develop, for example the most perfect Types/hinting, type-safe APIs, the most perfect eslint rules, etc.

-  _Spoiler: Your consumers/clients/customers don't care about any of this, and many successful products have been launched before any of this stuff existed.
-Save it for later!_
-- **Don't test too early...** Except in the rare case where TDD (test-driven development) is appropriate (e.g. perhaps a code competition like Advent of Code), skip testing in the early phase.
-Iterate and harden the API/interface first, *then* add test coverage only when it becomes important to protect the code integrity (e.g. if users are using it, or downstream code depends on it).
-Otherwise, this is a waste of time.
-- **...but don't ignore testing.** Every tool has its place.
-If you look at my open source libs, you'll notice many have 100% coverage with hundreds of tests to cover only a few lines of code.
-This is because users don't like their experience to break just because we add a cool new feature.
-Protect them from yourself!
-- **The API is hard to change.** Changing an interface/API in production is hard.
-You'll lose customers, period.
-What do you do about this?
-Be far more thoughtful about your end-code/API design up front, because once it's live, it's very hard to change.
-Don't paint yourself into a corner on day 1.
-- **Stay connected and stay humble.** When I was too young/immature to know better, I used to think *I* was a rockstar; but now I've met the *real* ones.
-When you start to collaborate with the real leaders of our industry, it quickly humbles you.
-This is a good thing.

-## Focus Areas For the Future

-There are a few areas I've played with in the past and am dying to explore further:

-- **Deep reinforcement learning/neuro-evolution.**  I've done a fair bit of work in the applied side of neuro-evolution (specifically around financial models), and am eternally fascinated by how quickly we can evolve autonomous agents within a digital twin environment.
-I have some sick demos to share in this area for anyone curious!

-- **VR/MR development.**  I've spent hundreds of hours (easily) within VR, and can assure you that the industry is currently content-starved.
-This is a golden opportunity for creators!
-Specifically, my interest centers around architectural/interior design, either in VR or possibly MR (as tools like the Quest 3 start to make that more feasible).
-Designing spaces/worlds (or modifications to our own, such as say, a closet/kitchen remodel), should be much, much more accessible!
-- **Game development.** I started my programming journey with Pascal/Assembler ages ago... making graphics effects and video games.
-I miss this level of tactile visual feedback.
-Web apps are cool and all, but just not the same!

 ### MY SEMI-POPULAR LIBRARIES
 [![apicache](https://img.shields.io/npm/dw/apicache?style=for-the-badge&logo=npm&color=ded&label=apicache)](https://npmjs.com/package/apicache)